nomanmridha/nomanmridha/README.md

-📊 Interested in **Data Analytics, Business Intelligence, ERP Systems, and Applied Informatics** 🐍 Gradually building hands-on experience in **Python** alongside academic and professional learning
+📊 Interested in **Data Analytics, Business Intelligence, ERP Systems, and Applied Informatics** 🐍 Gradually building hands-on experience in **Python** alongside academic and professional learning 🎯 Actively seeking: Working Student (Werkstudent), Internship, or Junior-level opportunities.
 ---

 ## 👨‍🎓 About Me

 I am a motivated master's student with a strong interest in the intersection of **informatics, data analytics, and business systems**.
 My academic work and projects focus on applying technical tools to solve real-world business and analytical problems.

-I come from a **Human Resources and ERP background** with 08 years of professional job experience in Bangladesh, which allows me to understand organizational processes and translate business requirements into structured, data-driven and system-oriented solutions.
+I came from a **Human Resources and ERP background**, which allows me to understand organizational processes and translate business requirements into structured, data-driven and system-oriented solutions.
 Step by step, I am strengthening my foundation in **programming, analytics, and enterprise systems**, with the goal of becoming industry-ready.

 I am currently targeting opportunities such as: